Colors Lesson Plan

 Introduction and Warm Up

 A great way to start your colors class is with a song.
-A good ESL song will motivate and energize your students, and get them ready for class.
-A quick search of YouTube will return many, many color songs and it can be difficult and time-consuming to find the right one.
+A good ESL song will motivate and energize your students and prepare them for class.
+A quick search of YouTube will return many color songs, and finding the right one can be difficult and time-consuming.
 Here are our favorite songs for introducing colors to kids.

 ‘Rainbow Colors Song‘ by the Singing Walrus.
 The lyrics of this song associate all the colors with objects that kids are familiar with.
-For example, green frog, orange carrot, etc. This song is great to introduce the topic of colors and to activate students’ existing knowledge of color vocabulary.
+For example, green frog, orange carrot, etc. This song is great for introducing the topic of colors and to activate students’ existing knowledge of color vocabulary.

 ‘The Train Colors Song‘ by KidsTV123.
 This is another great song you can use to introduce the topic of colors.
 The lyrics in this song are quite simple (red train, blue train) and easy for learners to understand.
 This song also has a very fast chorus, which kids love to try to sing.

 Give each student one color object.
-This can be a color pen/pencil, or you can use these color student cards.
+This can be a color pen/pencil or use these color student cards.
 Then, play the song again and ask students to stand up when they hear their color.
 Once students have practiced one time, make it even more fun by speeding up the video on YouTube.

 Practice Key Words And Sentences